 By virtue of the amended law, trusts that are created from the effective date of the amendment onwards, and subject to the terms of the trust, shall not be subject to a maximum duration and therefore are valid indefinitely.

-6. Authorised investments – Extension of trustees’ investment powers
+6. Authorized investments – Extension of trustees’ investment powers

 Prior to the current amendments of the law, the trustees had freedom in terms of investment powers, merely requiring that such powers be exercised in accordance with the trust instrument and with the diligence and prudence that a reasonable person would be expected to exercise when he or she makes investments.